jeffpar/pcjs.v1/_posts/2017-07-21-retroreview-speedup.md

 	NOTE: The 128 bytes at offset 80h are also used as the default DOS Disk Transfer Area (DTA).

-In May 1982, PC-DOS 1.10 added:
+In May 1982, PC DOS 1.10 added:

 	12h-15h     4 bytes             Critical error address of previous program (old INT 24h) 16h-17h     2 bytes             Parent's PSP segment (usually COMMAND.COM - internal)

-In March 1983, PC-DOS 2.00 added:
+In March 1983, PC DOS 2.00 added:

 	18h-2Bh     20 bytes            Job File Table (JFT) (internal) 2Ch-2Dh     2 bytes             Environment segment
 	2Eh-31h     4 bytes             SS:SP on entry to last INT 21h call (internal)

-And in August 1984, PC-DOS 3.00 added:
+And in August 1984, PC DOS 3.00 added:

 	32h-33h     2 bytes             JFT size (internal)
 	34h-37h     4 bytes             Pointer to JFT (internal)

-This explains why, when I first ran `SPEEDUP` on PC-DOS 2.00, it crashed.
+This explains why, when I first ran `SPEEDUP` on PC DOS 2.00, it crashed.
 In fact, the *only* version of DOS that supports `SPEEDUP` is version 1.00.
 It crashes on all other versions of DOS because it "trashes" critical PSP bytes; specifically, the Parent's PSP segment at offset 16h.
 The author of `SPEEDUP` ignored IBM's warning that PSP bytes at offset 12h and higher were "reserved" and used them anyway.

-> NOTE: Other sites, like [PC DOS Retro](https://sites.google.com/site/pcdosretro/doshist), suggest that the "Parent's PSP segment" at offset 16h wasn't introduced until PC-DOS 2.00, but that's incorrect.
-Even though the PC-DOS 1.10 Manual (p.
-E-6) mentions only the addition of the "Critical Error Exit Address" at offset 12h, both fields were in fact added in PC-DOS 1.10.
+> NOTE: Other sites, like [PC DOS Retro](https://sites.google.com/site/pcdosretro/doshist), suggest that the "Parent's PSP segment" at offset 16h wasn't introduced until PC DOS 2.00, but that's incorrect.
+Even though the PC DOS 1.10 Manual (p.
+E-6) mentions only the addition of the "Critical Error Exit Address" at offset 12h, both fields were in fact added in PC DOS 1.10.

 Sadly, the history of the IBM PC and DOS is littered with examples of programmers ignoring the "reserved" admonitions of others -- even IBM, when they designed the IBM PC to use interrupt vectors that Intel had "reserved" for future use.
 This is apparently normal human thinking: "If something isn't a problem today, then let's punt any foreseeable problems to future generations, because we've got more important things to do."

-And on PC-DOS 1.00, does `SPEEDUP` actually speed things up?
+And on PC DOS 1.00, does `SPEEDUP` actually speed things up?
 In the real world, it presumably did, but in the world of emulation, there isn't any measurable difference, because hardware features like stepping rates and head settling times are rarely simulated.
 As I suggested in my [last blog post](/blog/2017/07/15/), this is a degree of authenticity that all emulators should strive for, and PCjs emulators are no exception to that rule -- I